Skip to content Skip to sidebar Skip to footer

 Osaka Viewing Spots

-• Kema Sakuranomiya Park: Stretching along the Okawa River, this park features around 5,000 cherry trees.
+• Kema Sakuranomiya Park: Stretching along the Okawa River, this park features 5,000 cherry trees.
 It’s an ideal place for a riverside stroll or a boat ride.

 Other Notable Locations